leovas/React-Material-Frame/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This is an ejemple of React with Material library.
-It's a frame of interface responsible, useful for to start a new project non from ).
+It's a frame of interface responsible, useful to start a new project non from 0.

 ## Available Scripts